Nonseparable Sample Selection Models with Censored Selection Rules

-An examination of Table \ref{tab:results_cf} reveals that the impact of education varies by quantile and by the value of $V$ at which it is evaluated.
-Looking at the results at the mean, there appears to be some variation in the returns to education for different values of $V$, but the evidence is not strong statistically.
-This, in addition to the similarity of these results to the unadjusted results, may suggest that there are no clear indications of selection bias for these quantiles at higher levels of $V$.
+Table \ref{tab:results_cf} reveals that the impact of education varies by quantile and the value of $V$ at which it is evaluated.
+The results for the mean reveal some variation in the returns to education across different values of $V$.
+However, the evidence is not strong statistically.
+This, in addition to the similarity of the results to the unadjusted results, suggests that there are no clear effects from selection bias.